oferh/ayooni/README.md

 # Ayooni

-A sails + angular + bootsrap template wih testing for each
+A sails + angular + bootsrap template with testing for each

 The template includes these components: